bfowle/talaria/docs/src/sequoia/how-it-works.md

     └── indices/  # Optional index cache
 ```

-Each chunk is stored in a subdirectory based on its hash prefix for efficient filesystem access.
+Each chunk is stored in RocksDB column family with hash-based keys for efficient access.

 ## Summary